systemd/systemd/docs/TPM2_PCR_MEASUREMENTS.md

 A userspace measurement event log in a format close to TCG CEL-JSON is maintained in `/run/log/systemd/tpm2-measure.log`.

+## Measurements Added in Future

+We expect that we'll add further PCR extensions in future (both in firmware and user mode), which also will be documented here.
+When executed from firmware mode future additions are expected to be recorded as `EV_EVENT_TAG` measurements in the event log, in order to make them robustly recognizable.
+Measurements currently recorded as `EV_IPL` will continue to be recorded as `EV_IPL`, for compatibility reasons.
+However, `EV_IPL` will not be used for new, additional measurements.

 ## PCR Measurements Made by `systemd-boot` (UEFI)

 ### PCS 5, `EV_EVENT_TAG`, "loader.conf"